ASHISHKHOPADE-DEVOPS/Integrate-and-Run-Medusa-Locally/Medusa-main/Day-2/readme.md

 Some of the Issues I Faced
-Installation Issues: Ensure all files mentioned in the prerequisites are installed and set up properly.
+1]Installation Issues: Ensure all files mentioned in the prerequisites are installed and set up properly.

-Version Compatibility: Check if the software versions are compatible with your operating system and each other.
+2]Version Compatibility: Check if the software versions are compatible with your operating system and each other.

-PostgreSQL Credentials: Keep track of your PostgreSQL credentials for database access.
+3]PostgreSQL Credentials: Keep track of your PostgreSQL credentials for database access.
-Verify Installation: Confirm package installations with the following commands: bash
+4]Verify Installation: Confirm package installations with the following commands:
-Copy code

 npm -v
 node -v
 psql --version